 Hi, I’m Adam.
-I run informal art classes at Victory Hall in Warsash, Hampshire (between Fareham and Southampton) most Wednesdays between 1pm and 3pm.
+I normally run informal art classes at Victory Hall in Warsash, Hampshire (between Fareham and Southampton) most Wednesdays between 1pm and 3pm.

 Who attends the art classes?